khmuhtadin/cliproxy-for-mac/README.md

-# CLIProxy Installer for macOS & Linux
+# CLIProxy Installer for macOS, Linux & Windows

 Automated installer for **CLIProxyAPIPlus**.
 This script simplifies the process of setting up custom AI models (Claude, Gemini, etc.) for use in Droid, Cursor, or other AI-powered editors.